sowasser/sowasser.com/_posts/2017-10-03-tools-and-resources.md

 * [Jekyll][jekyll], a static website builder.
 To be completely honest, I got a lot of help with how to install Jekyll, as it's built with Ruby, but they have [guides on their website][j-howto].
 * The theme is [jekyll-uno][uno].
 * It's hosted using [Amazon Web Services (AWS)][AWS] S3, which ends up costing me about 50¢ a month.
-Again, I know embarrassingly little about how it works, but it's pretty easy to use.
+Again, I know embarrassingly little about how it works, but its pretty easy to use.
 The domain was approximately $12 and I also use my own domain for a custom email address with [FastMail][FM], which is $50 annually.
 * To connect to my AWS server, I use [Cyberduck][duck].
 * I write my posts in markdown using [MacDown][MD].